Money-Burned/.template-project/README.md

 This repository is one of several reference implementations of the "Money Burned" application to illustrate the use of a specific development technology/platform.
 To learn more about it, check out the [organization profile](https://github.com/Money-Burned).

-[A few words about what makes this implementaion useful and relevant.]
+[A few words about what makes this implementaion useful and relevant.
+If you feel like it, you can add a single, not too large screenshot (the height should not be more than a third of the visible text - the lower the better) to give an impression of how your implementation will look.]

 ## Quick facts

 - Application type: **[Desktop-/Mobile-/Web-App]**
-- Available for: **[OS-and-Runtime-Environments]**
+- Available for: **[OS-and-Runtime-Environments-and-Version]**
 - Framework/Technology used: **[Dev-Framework]**
 - Programming Language used: **[Dev-Language]**
 - User interaction: **[GUI/CLI/VR/other]**

-> Degree of difficulty: **[piece of cake/moderate/ambitious/l33t h4x0r]**
+> Degree of difficulty: **[piece of cake 🍰 / moderate ✌ / ambitious 🧬 / l33t h4x0r 🐱‍👤]**

 ## Getting started

 ### Prerequisites

-[REPLACE WITH: A bullet point list of things the user needs to accomplish, obtain, provide, download, install, buy, etc. in order to use your implementation of "Money Burned".]
+[REPLACE WITH: A bullet point list of things the user needs to accomplish, obtain, provide, download, install, buy, etc. in order to use your implementation of "Money Burned".
+It's a good idea to also add a short listing or shell snippet of how to fulfill these requirements in one go to make it easier to get started.]

 ### How to run

-[REPLACE WITH: An enumeration of simple, reproducible steps for people with a moderate basic understanding of IT to get the application up and running.]
+[REPLACE WITH: An enumeration of simple, reproducible steps for people with a moderate basic understanding of IT to get the application up and running.
+It's a good idea to also add a short listing or shell snippet of how to fulfill these requirements in one go to make it easier to get started.]

 ### How to develop

 For information about the development process of this appliacation please refer to the [development approach documentation](./doc/dev-approach.md).

 ## Usage

-[REPLACE WITH: Please briefly explain how you appliaction is operated by a user and how configuration works.
-The first part depends largely on the type of user interaction choosen.
-Please organize the information as needed (e. g. text, table, screenshots, subsections - whatever makes sense to you and your readers)!]
+[REPLACE WITH: An explanation how your appliaction is operated by a user and how configuration works.
+The first part depends largely on the type of user interaction chosen.
+Please be as specific as necessary and organize the information as needed (e. g. text, table, screenshots, subsections - whatever makes sense to you and your readers)!]

 ## More things to know

-[REPLACE WITH: In this section you are free to add further useful information about your project or refer to additional reading in your [doc folder](./doc/).
-It is optional - please remove, when there is no need for it!]
+[REPLACE WITH: Further useful information about your project.
+These can be things such as justified deviations from the requirements and why you considered them necessary.
+In the case that these considerations are out of proportion to the README, please refer to additional reading in your [doc folder](./doc/).
+This section is optional - please remove, when there is no need for it!]

 ---